nirmata/custom-scripts/migrate_container_runtime/README.md

     `chmod +x migrate_container_runtime.sh`
 4.  run the script.
         `./migrate_container_runtime.sh`
+5.  run the update-kubelet-args.sh script.
+This will update the kubelet args needed for docker to containerd migration `./update-kubelet-args.sh`

 ### Now after the upgradation of cluster/nodes to v1.24 or a later version, we should see the containerd as a container runtime.